Dennis Linde: Career

+Burning Love

-The following year, he wrote "Burning Love" which became a worldwide hit when it was recorded by Elvis Presley.
+The following year (1971), he wrote "Burning Love" which became a worldwide hit when it was recorded by Elvis Presley.
 The song was written, Linde said, "on a lark".
 He had just bought a set of drums and was putting a drum track on tape at his home studio, sort of learning to play them, and the words and melody came to him.
 He then overdubbed the other instruments and vocals on his four-track machine (he played and sang all parts) and created a demo of the song.
 He completed it in 20 minutes.
 He credits the inspiration in part to the fact that he was a newlywed at the time and said " 'Burning Love' was a great newlywed title".
 The first singer to record it was Arthur Alexander on the Warner Brothers label in late 1971.
 Alexander was a fellow songwriter at Combine at the time; his album contained three other Linde compositions.
 Soon after Alexander's, Elvis Presley released a version which eclipsed it quickly— Presley's making the top ten on both sides of the Atlantic and scarcely missed becoming No. 1 in the U.S. in October 1972.
 It was Presley's last major hit.
 The song's worldwide success greatly increased Combine's profitability as well as Linde's stature as a songwriter.
-Elvis recorded two more of Linde's compositions, "I got a Feelin' in my Body" and "For the Heart".
+Elvis recorded two more of Linde's compositions, "I Got a Feelin' in My Body" and "For the Heart".

 In the 1970s, Linde continued his desire to be a recording artist as well as a writer, doing non-country albums of things that he liked, sometimes experimental.
 He recorded the album Linde Manor on the Intrepid Label, a short-lived subsidiary of Mercury, but it was not a commercial success.
 The increased stature he found with "Burning Love" gave him sufficient credibility for a new deal with Elektra to record Dennis Linde in 1973.
 He then recorded Trapped in the Suburbs on Asylum Records in 1974.
 His most critically acclaimed album was Under the Eye for Monument in 1977.
 He was co-leader of the rock band Jubal, consisting of Alan Rush, Rob Galbraith, Terry Dearmore, and Randy Cullers.
 Their single album in 1972 on Elektra was not successful.